Skip to main content

 You may be telling yourself that everybody zones out sometimes, even neurotypicals!
 That is undoubtedly true; zoning out is not unique to ADHD.
 However, it could be argued that ADHDers experience this much more frequently and much more intensely, and the impact of it is more significant.

 Without getting into the semantics of what these terms mean and how they differ, let’s focus on the experiences themselves.
-Generally both daydreaming and zoning out is a quality of the human experience.
+Generally, both daydreaming and zoning out are qualities of the human experience.
 Without daydreaming, where would our greatest historical works of literature, poetry, music, art, technology, and innovation be?
 Many of these great ideas could have realistically been born out of a creative and inspired daydreaming session.

 Zoning out and daydreaming are not explicitly included in the DSM-5-TR criteria for ADHD.
 Still, there’s little room for debate that this experience is interrelated (or falls under the umbrella of) inattentiveness, forgetfulness, getting “side-tracked,” distractibility, etc. Frequent zoning out could influence or cause all of the above experiences.